 Transportation is often discussed in terms of mobility.
 But mobility is not the underlying reason people travel - they travel to get to specific places, to access opportunity, have new experiences, and to meet daily needs.
-With this in mind, we support the multi-objective goals of the Transportation System Plan (see Chapter 9 policy) - including elements such as Vision Zero and integration of public health goals.
-The recommended plan includes several "big moves" in transportation that we would like to highlight.
+With this in mind, we support the multi-objective goals of the TSP (see Chapter 9 policies) - including elements such as Vision Zero and integration of public health goals.
+The Plan includes several "big moves" in transportation that we would like to highlight.

-- Unlike the previous TSP, this recommended transportation project list has been prioritized using a set of publicly identified criteria, and the list has been right-sized according to the amount of revenue PBOT expects to have (the financially-constrained list).
-This is a significant step, and it will help the public more easily understand how money is spent. - The recommended transportation project list includes significant investment in East Portland to build out more complete streets, connect people to transit, and carry out the bike plan.
+- Unlike the previous TSP, the recommended transportation project list has been prioritized using explicit criteria developed with public input.
+The list also has been right-sized to match the amount of revenue PBOT expects to have.
+This financially-constrained list includes assumptions about future revenues.
+These assumptions depend on City action to secure more transportation funding from the State and through local sources such as a street use fee.
+These changes are a significant step, and it will help the public more easily understand how money is spent. - The recommended transportation project list includes significant investment in East Portland to build out more complete streets, connect people to transit, and carry out the already-adopted Bicycle Master Plan.
 This is an important investment in equity.
 This investment should happen before we consider further expansion of the streetcar in central Portland.